 In addition, they have given nearly a million dollars to McKendree University.
 The Schmidt Foundation established an endowed scholarship fund for the study of business, economics or computer science, and supported construction of the Hettenhausen Center for the Arts.
 The Barton Foundation endows a scholarship for students in theater and the performing arts.

 Personal giving from Schmidt and his wife Peggy (Chambers) Schmidt, who graduated from McKendree in 1976 with a degree in art, has provided annual support for the university and its major fundraising campaigns.

 The president closed the program with his annual “State of the University” address.
 He shared statistics to illustrate McKendree’s remarkable growth in the last 20 years and discussed goals and challenges for the near future.
-He also announced that the Center for Public Service will be named in honor of its founder, sociology professor Dr. Lyn Huxford, who will retire this spring after a 36-year teaching career at McKendree.
+He also announced that the Lyn Huxford Center for Community Service will be named in honor of its founder, sociology professor Dr. Lyn Huxford, who will retire this spring after a 36-year teaching career at McKendree.